Quebec's roadmap to reopening is coming. How we got here and what to expect | CBC News

 Legault has repeatedly said the province will need to lift measures slowly.
 Much of the population, including Montreal, remains in a so-called red zone — the highest level of restrictions — so there is much to be undone, including a curfew that has been in place since January.

-Experts say reopening indoor dining areas or bars wouldn't be advisable until a greater number of people are vaccinated, though terrasses could be a possibility sooner.
-Restaurants, though, want clarity soon.
+Experts say reopening indoor dining areas or bars wouldn't be advisable until a greater number of people are vaccinated, though terrasses could be open as soon as later this month, according to Radio-Canada sources.
+Restaurants want clarity.

 "The major difficulty is to be able to have enough staff for the relaunch, and now CEGEP students and university students are finishing their semesters so they are actively searching for a summer job," said Martin Vézina of Quebec's restaurant association.